CristinaGVO/my-travel-journal/README.md

 - Filter trips by type (roadtrip, hiking, city, beach, etc.)
 - Filter or sort trips by rating
 - Upload multiple photos using external services
+- Add flash messages for success and errors when the user tries to create a new account or log in.
+- Add a verification step so that when the user wants to delete a trip, they are asked: "Are you sure you want to delete this trip?"

 *Stretch Goals I did:* As part of improving my project, I added a simple filtering feature for the trips page.